 Peaches come in two stone types – freestone peaches and clingstone.
 When you cut into a clingstone peach, the flesh ‘clings’ to the pit, and you must do a bit of extra work to cut it away.

 Freestone pits are easier to remove.
-In fact, when you cut freestone peach in half, the pit will fall freely from the fruit as you open it.
-Choosing a freestone peach makes your preserving job easier!
+In fact, when you cut freestone peach in half, the pit will fall freely from the fruit as you open it; just give it a little twist.
+Choosing a freestone peach makes your preserving job easier, especially if you hope to can peach halves!

 The top variety of freestone peach is Elberta.
 Other varieties include the El Dorado, Empress, Flavorcrest, Indian Free, O’Henry, Redgold, Reliance, and Snow Beauty.
 Get the rundown on all peach varieties from the PickYourOwn website.